-- Avoidance and minimization of alterations to wetlands is the primary focus of DEM and CRMC regulatory programs - Wetland restoration ...
+- Avoidance and minimization of alterations to wetlands is the primary focus of DEM and CRMC regulatory programs - Protection of the land adjacent to wetlands as naturally vegetated buffers is important.
+Restoration of wetland and riparian buffers provides multiple resource protection benefits. - Adaptation strategies to minimize the loss of salt marsh due to sea level rise should be pursued.

-Wetlands are generally those areas that are flooded or that have water at or near the surface of the ground for part of the growing season.
+Water Quality and Aquatic Habitat Concern: Wetlands are generally those areas that are flooded or that have water at or near the surface of the ground for part of the growing season.
 Wetlands function as a component of the larger hydrologic system through which water moves within a watershed.

-Freshwater swamps, marshes, and bogs are some of the most commonly known wetland types.
-Coastal wetlands include salt marshes and contiguous brackish marshes and areas of associated open water.
-Wetlands perform valuable functions in a watershed, including: [Could just list if described in detail earlier...]
+Both freshwater and coastal wetlands perform valuable functions in a watershed, including:

 - Flood control and storm damage prevention -- Wetlands store precipitation, intercept storm water that is running over the land, and receive and store overflow water from adjacent rivers, streams, lakes, and ponds.
-The collected and stored water is held in the wetland for a period of time, and then it is slowly downstream. - Pollutant removal -- Wetlands can trap and hold sediments and pollutants absorbed onto those sediments, they can transform nutrient pollutants by way of plant uptake and denitrification by microbes, and they can trap or treat heavy metals and other chemicals. - High productivity --Freshwater wetlands and salt marshes are among the most productive natural systems regionally and worldwide.
+The collected and stored water is held in the wetland for a period of time, and then it is slowly downstream.
+Coastal wetlands dampen storm surge and protect inland property. - Pollutant removal -- Wetlands can trap and hold sediments and pollutants absorbed onto those sediments, they can transform nutrient pollutants by way of plant uptake and denitrification by microbes, and they can trap or treat heavy metals and other chemicals. - High productivity --Freshwater wetlands and salt marshes are among the most productive natural systems regionally and worldwide.
 They produce more plant and animal biomass than upland forests and grasslands.
 In the coastal zone, high productivity supports the food chains of the coastal ponds and estuaries and subsequently the fish and shellfish industries. - Fish and shellfish -- Wetlands are required habitat for many freshwater, anadromous and saltwater fish and shellfish.
 Freshwater fish depend on wetlands for clean water, food, spawning and nursery areas, and for plant cover.
 Several anadromous fish spawn in the freshwater portions of rivers, including blue back herring and American shad.
 Salt marshes, flats, and tidal creeks are habitat for numerous commercially harvested species, including menhaden, bluefish, striped bass, and clams.

-Wildlife habitat and biodiversity -- Freshwater and coastal wetlands provide habitat for wetland wildlife species, including birds, mammals, reptiles, amphibians, and invertebrates.
-Swamps and other wetlands may be especially important in urban areas where other upland areas have been developed and the wetland is the only remaining habitat.

-Open space and recreation -- Wetlands are popular and attractive places for many recreational activities, including swimming, fishing, canoeing, hiking, hunting, bird-watching, and photography.
+- Wildlife habitat and biodiversity -- Freshwater and coastal wetlands provide habitat for wetland wildlife species, including birds, mammals, reptiles, amphibians, and invertebrates.
+Swamps and other wetlands may be especially important in urban areas where other upland areas have been developed and the wetland is the only remaining habitat. - Open space and recreation -- Wetlands are popular and attractive places for many recreational activities, including swimming, fishing, canoeing, hiking, hunting, bird-watching, and photography.
 These recreational activities also contribute to Rhode Island's economy by generating money spent on travel, lodging, licenses, and equipment.
 According to a recent American Sport fishing report (need citation), residents and tourists in RI spend about \$38 million in total on freshwater fishing, while generating about \$5.6 million in federal, state and local tax revenues.